DanielW720/recipify/README.md

   - Used by Docker Compose
   - Must include: ELASTICSEARCH_USERNAME=kibana_system, ELASTICSEARCH_PASSWORD

-_Only required when running the Django web API outside Docker:_

-- backend/.env
-  - Only used by Django when the Django project does _not_ run in a Docker container
-  - Must include: DATABASE_URL, ELASTIC_USERNAME, ELASTIC_PASSWORD, ELASTICSEARCH_URL

 ### Running all applications with Docker Compose

-#### React frontend, Django backend, PostgreSQL and Elasticsearch
+#### React, Django, PostgreSQL and Elasticsearch

+If using WSL2, grant permission for Elasticsearch to use the es_data volume: `sudo chown -R 1000:1000 ./es_data`

 Setting the POSTGRES_USER and POSTGRES_DB variables when running `docker compose up` will remove related warnings and enable postgres healthchecks right away:

 ```
 // Run all apps except Kibana
 docker compose --env-file .env.postgres up -d \
-    web-api postgres elasticsearch
+    web-app web-api postgres elasticsearch
 ```

+#### Django setup

+1. Create a virtual environment: `python -m venv .venv_recipify`
+2. Activate: `source ./.venv_recipify/bin/activate`
+3. `cd` into backend/recipify and install dependencies: `pip install -r requirements.txt`
+4. Perform initial migration: `python manage.py migrate`
+5. Create a superuser: `python manage.py createsuperuser`

+#### Populate the PostgreSQL database and Elasticsearch index

+Create the ES index first so that it gets set up correctly before adding data:

+`docker exec -it web-api python manage.py search_index --rebuild`

-Populate the database by running the following command:
+Now populate the database by running the following command:

 `docker exec -it web-api python manage.py import_from_csv ./data`

-The `./data` argument is the relative path within the `/app` directory inside the web-api container.
+The `./data` argument is the relative path within the `/app` directory inside the web-api container, so it does not matter what directory your in when running the command.
+The Elasticsearch index will be synced automatically.

-Create and populate the Elasticsearch index:

-`docker exec -it web-api python manage.py search_index --rebuild`

-#### Kibana
+#### Kibana (not required)

 To start Kibana, some initial steps needs to be made.
+If using WSL2, grant permission to its volume: `sudo chown -R 1000:1000 ./kibana_data`

 ```
 // Set the following environment variables in the shell